commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 ![newplot](https://github.com/user-attachments/assets/e425f651-f06a-4818-aa0f-aeb042f4564c) <p align="center">Metabolites heatmap of the 3 plants</p>

-Concerning _Derris ellipctica_ we were unable to find features related to rotenone in the nodes network.
+Concerning _Derris ellipctica_ we were unable to find any cluster related to rotenone in the nodes network.
+After some researchs it turns out this compound is concentred in the roots of the plant[^1].
+As we collected the leaves for the analysis it makes sens we didn't find anything related to this metabolite.
 ![Derris elliptica cluster 1](https://github.com/user-attachments/assets/e1b1b684-1d8c-4970-8d92-aeed0855f2da) Cluster 1
 ![Derris elliptica cluster 1 strucutre 1a](https://github.com/user-attachments/assets/36748ce0-b8a2-49a9-9e49-ce81595a9567)![Derris elliptica cluster 1 strucutre 1b](https://github.com/user-attachments/assets/60e79c10-806f-4667-84a5-f3fbd9218442)